 Jordan's most famous shot was a mid-range jumper over Bryon Russell in Game 6 of the 1998 Finals.
 John Stockton would miss a three-pointer on the other end and the Bulls went on to capture their sixth title and second three-peat.

 Jordan Brought the NBA to International Stage

 The NBA was not always as big and as profitable as it is today.
 Low ratings and drug scandals nearly put the NBA out of business.
 Magic Johnson and Larry Bird helped save the faltering league.

 The NBA was not big outside the U.S.A., however, and it needed a boost in its international presence.
 Michael Jordan was the man to bring the NBA to the global stage.
 First off, Michael was a successful product endorser.
 While he endorsed many products, he is best known as an endorser of Nike, Coca-Cola, Hanes, Gatorade and Wheaties.

 Aside from being a pitchman, Jordan was also a great ambassador for the league.
-His fame skyrocketed when he was part of the legendary 1992 Dream Team alongside Larry Bird and Magic Johnson.
+His fame skyrocketed when he was part of the legendary 1992 Dream Team alongside Larry and Magic.
 This helped introduce the NBA to an

 Jordan Had a Mass Crossover Appeal